bem-archive/bem-bl-test/README.md

     bem make

 This will build all files.
-Sequiental executions of `bem make` will rebuild nothing but you can force rebuild by running
+Sequental executions of `bem make` will rebuild nothing but you can force rebuild by running

     bem make --force